 Since $\norm{b}_{\R^d} \leq 1$. the requirement $\norm{B}_{\X \to \Z} \leq 1$ is clearly met.

-\begin{remark} If $\X = \R^d$ is equipped with a $p$-norm with $p \neq 2$, the parameter space $\Z$ is defined over the unit ball in the dual space of $\X$, i.e. $\R^d$ with the dual $q$-norm ($q$ is the H\"older conjugate of $p$).
-Hence, the parameter space can be written as the space of continuous function over the unit ball in the dual space of $\X$
+\begin{remark} If $\X = \R^d$ is equipped with a $p$-norm with $p \neq 2$, the latent space $\Z$ is defined over the unit ball in the dual space of $\X$, i.e. $\R^d$ with the dual $q$-norm ($q$ is the H\"older conjugate of $p$).
+Hence, the latent space can be written as the space of continuous function over the unit ball in the dual space of $\X$

 If $\X$ is infinite-dimensional, the topology on $\Ball{\X^*}$ needs to be specified.
-In order to preserve compactness, weak* topology on $\Ball{\X^*}$ is the natural choice.
+In order to preserve compactness, weak-* topology on $\Ball{\X^*}$ is the natural choice.
 We will come back to this in Section~\ref{sec:Barron-inf-dim}. \end{remark}